GreenBeanio/Garrett-s-General-Software-Licenses/Terms.md

 "Private Use" is analogous to having a hammer.
 If I have a hammer I can use it to hammer nails.
 If my friend comes over they can pick up my hammer and hammer nails as well, but then I can't use the hammer anymore.
 "Distribution" is also analogous to me having a hammer.
 Except, when my friend comes over instead of me letting him use my hammer I duplicate the hammer and give him the duplicate.
 Then we both have hammers and can hammer nails.

+<h3 id="Patent_Use">Patent Use</h3>

+When a contributor uses patent rights and claims that they hold in this project they grant everyone using this project the right to use those patent rights and claims in this project as well.

+<h3 id="Distribution_Final">Distribution Final Form</h3>

+"Distribution Final Form" is a special form of distribution that means that the project may be distributed to others only in its final forms.

+"Distribution Final Form" is explicitly implied for every final form of this project, this includes, but is not limited to, it's finished form (such as binaries, executables, compiled forms, etc.), and it's remote form (such as a website, hosted, cloud, as a service versions, or live service versions).
+This provision explicitly doesn't allow distribution in the raw forms (such as source code).

+This also specifically includes having **multiple** users of the project.
+Such as a piece of hosted software that multiple users connect to over networks.

 <h3 id="Disclose_Source">Disclose Source</h3>

 "Disclose Source" means that when the project is distributed the source code must be made available.